 - These are set-and-forget devices that you do not have to worry about as frequently as with a general suction pool cleaner.

 - The tank of a robotic pool cleaner will usually be relatively large.
-This means less frequent cleaning, while your pool can still remain fresh and sparkling clean.
+This means less frequent cleaning, while your water can still remain fresh and sparkling clean.

 - Price tags for robotic pool cleaners are generally much higher compared to suction cleaners.
 In fact, many suction cleaners can be obtained for under $100, while robotic options tend to have a starting price point of $500 and above.

-Final thoughts on a suction pool cleaner vs robotic
+Final thoughts on a suction vs robotic swimming pool cleaner

-Comparing suction pool cleaner vs robotic can be hard.
+Comparing suction to robotic swimming pool cleaners can be hard.
 Both of these are able to get the job done, but there are a few important differences that you need to consider.
+You can checkout our comparison between pressure and robotic pool cleaners.

 For minimal effort and best cleaning performance, you surely want to consider investing in a robotic pool cleaner.
 These devices will do it all and require minimal input from your side to keep your pool clean, all the time.